aruth2/spectrum-slicing/README.md

 Because the spectrum slicing algorithm maintains nearly the same process efficiency (assuming proper load balancing) as the number of processes increases, if SIPS is faster for a single process it will also likely be faster for parallel runs.
 Additionally, some of the area of the graph which shows lapack being faster, may shift to SIPS being faster when parallelism is considered based on the parallel performance of the other algorithm.

-## Time to solution versus number of processes
+## Time to solution versus number of processors
 Here we present two diagonlization tests which measure the time to solution versus the number of processes.
 The two tests different in the way load-balancing was achieved.
 In each case we fit the run time to Amdahl's law.
 Amdahl's law assumes the run time can be divided into parallel and serial components.
 Although the actual run time versus the number of processors for spectrum-slicing does not match the shape of the Amdahl's law curve (the run time is all parallel, but affected by load balancing), it is still a useful means to compare the parallel performance, and the "serial" portion is in some ways similar to the process which was given the largest load.

 The first test is of a matrix with an eigenspectrum that is distributed like a cosine function.
 The matrix had 4000 rows and 184 nonzero entries in each row.
 The speed to achieve diagonalization was timed with 1-48 processes.
 1 process took 619 seconds, and 48 processes took 46 seconds (13.5x speedup).